Cities With the Most People Affected by Pollen Illustration

-This article will explore the cities in the United States where pollen has the most significant impact, delving into the unique challenges these locations present for individuals sensitive to pollen.
+This article explores the cities in the United States where pollen has the most significant impact, delving into the unique challenges these locations present for individuals sensitive to pollen.

 List of Cities With the Most People Affected by Pollen